-63 percent of investment flows in the US are subject to screening regime-up from 52 percent in 2020.
-60 percent of the value of Stock markets fall under the potential review of the Committee on Foreign Investment in the US (CFIUS).
-US capital is not allowed to enhance the technological capabilities of the competitors.
-European Union (EU) is far ahead of other countries in pursuing an active Industrial policy.
-Germany plans to subsidize power to industries upto 80%.
-EU Farm subsidies amount to \$65 billion annually in addition to hefty budgetary grants to backward regions in the member countries.
-Governments help companies invest in Green technologies and to cut reliance on dominant suppliers and boost industry.
+Sixty three percent of investment flows in the US are subject to screening regime- up from 52 percent in 2020.
+Sixty percent of the value of Stock markets falls under the potential review of the Committee on Foreign Investment in the US (CFIUS).
+The US capital is not allowed to enhance the technological capabilities of the competitors.

+The European Union (EU) is far ahead of other countries in pursuing an active Industrial policy.
+Germany plans to subsidize power to industries up to 80%.
+EU Farm subsidies amount to \$ 65 billion annually, in addition to the hefty budgetary grants to backward regions in the member countries.
+Governments help companies invest in green technologies and cut reliance on dominant suppliers and boost industry.
 They have also entered into long term contracts with the firms within the Union for supply of crucial raw materials such as Lithium, Rare earths and also fixed targets for domestic industries for domestic production of Strategic technologies.

-According to the policy makers, Climate change, Disruptions during the COVID, Russia's invasion of Ukraine underline the need for a more interventionist state.
-Subsidies among the G7 countries have risen sharply form 0.6 percent of GDP in 2016 to 2 percent in 2020.
-Some proponents of the new Industrial Policy have justified the competition between the US and the EU as a valid tool for combating the risks of climate change which is an existential threat .
-These subsidies and interventions are, unlike the past, not aimed at accelerating economic growth but protecting the future generations from calamities, disasters and disappearance.
-However, the export controls, screening of foreign investment, ban on transfer of technology to competing nations and relocating some industries within national jurisdictions in name of avoiding supply disruptions do smack of old protectionist tendencies.
-According to the UN, more than 100 countries accounting for over 90 percent of the world's GDP have adopted formal industrial strategies. \$ 371 billion have been earmarked by seven countries for Semi conductor industry.
+According to the policy makers, Climate change, disruptions during the COVID Pandemic and Russia's invasion of Ukraine underline the need for a more interventionist state.
+Subsidies among the G7 countries have risen sharply from 0.6 percent of GDP in 2016 to 2 percent in 2020.
+Some proponents of the new Industrial Policy have justified the competition between the US and the EU as a valid tool for combating the risks of climate change which is an existential threat.
+These subsidies and interventions are, unlike the past, not aimed at accelerating economic growth but protecting the future generations from calamities, disasters, and disappearance.
+However, export controls, screening of foreign investment, ban on transfer of technology to competing nations and relocating some industries within national jurisdictions in name of avoiding supply disruptions do smack of old protectionist tendencies.

+According to the UN, more than 100 countries accounting for over 90 percent of the world's GDP have adopted formal industrial strategies.
+Seven countries have earmarked \$ 371 billion for the Semiconductor industry.
 Clean energy and batteries would cost 3.2 to 4.8 percent of Global GDP.

-India is offering \$ 26 billion of Production linked incentives for promoting Electronics, Semi conductors, Electric Vehicles, Mobile phone manufacturing over next five years.
-Investment in Semi Conductors,
+India is offering \$ 26 billion of Production linked incentives for promoting Electronics, Semiconductors, Electric Vehicles, Mobile phone manufacturing over next five years.

 An IMF paper in 2022 justified the Industrial Policy by the presence of sector specific externalities where the benefits of addressing them outweigh the costs and the risks of the proposed intervention.
 Coordination failures and learning externalities imply that firms do not fully internalize the gain from potential activities.
 The emergence of new modern sectors hinges on the presence of effective government institutions, a favorable business environment and investment climate and credible macroeconomic policies.
-Policy failures may include a burdensome regulatory framework, high tariffs on critical inputs, an overvalued exchange rate, inadequate infrastructure or an insufficiently skilled work force.
+Policy failures may include a burdensome regulatory framework, high tariffs on critical inputs, an overvalued exchange rate, inadequate infrastructure, or an insufficiently skilled work force.